Elisa2515/data_science_2025_spring/challenges/c12-policing-assignment.md

 **Observations**:

 - Which `subject_race` level has the highest probability of being arrested, according to this model?
+Hispanic subjects have the highest probability of being arrested

   Which has the lowest probability?

-  - Hispanic subjects have the highest probability of being arrested
-  - Black subjects have the lowest probability, but only because black and Hispanic are the only races listed.
+Black subjects have the lowest probability, but only because black and Hispanic are the only races listed.

+But at the same time White subjects (reference level) have the lowest probability (implicitly, since their coefficient is 0 by definition)

+In summery Highest arrest probability: Hispanic subjects

+Lowest arrest probability: White subjects (reference group)

+Black subjects fall between these two groups”

 - What could explain this difference in probabilities of arrest across race?
 List **multiple** possibilities.